 What’s the market like today?

 Toulouse-Lautrec’s career was short.
 After years of excessive alcohol consumption, he died of a stroke, aged 36, in 1901.
-Indeed, his foray into lithography lasted only ten years.
+Indeed, his foray into lithography lasted only 10 years.

-The subjects of Lautrec’s lithographs capture a specific time in history, depicting the people and places of the Belle Époque.
-While one rule of thumb might be that the more recognisable the image, the higher the value, there are many important details to keep in mind when examining a Lautrec print.
+His lithographs capture a specific time in history, depicting the people and places of the Belle Epoque.
+While one rule of thumb might be that the more recognisable the image, the higher the value, there are many important details to consider when examining a Lautrec print.

 A rare state, small edition, the presence of a signature, numbering or stamps all contribute to the pricing of lithographs.
 Be sure to keep an eye out for the addition or removal of text, changes in colours and other small alterations.
 In the 120-plus years since they first appeared, most of Lautrec’s posters have been lost.
 In the case of those that survive, condition is another major influence on pricing.

-‘The paper Lautrec used was quite flimsy,’ says Claire Durborow, a Christie’s specialist in prints.
-‘It was close in nature to newsprint and, as such, has had the tendency to darken over time, as well as crack and split’.
+‘The paper Lautrec used was quite flimsy,’ says Murray Macaulay, head of Prints & Multiples at Christie’s in London.
+‘It was close in nature to newsprint and, as such, has had the tendency to darken over time, as well as crack and split.’

-In many instances, the posters come down to us today on a linen support — these have been added, Durborow says, ‘to preserve the integrity of such large pieces of paper’.
+In many instances, the posters come down to us today on a linen support — added, Macaulay says, ‘to preserve the integrity of such large pieces of paper’.

-This historical context is important to bear in mind when evaluating the condition of Lautrec’s posters as they have come down to us to observe and to collect today.
+This historical context is important to bear in mind when evaluating the condition of Lautrec’s surviving posters.